Paper2Poster: Towards Multimodal Poster Automation from Scientific Papers: Benchmark

 To systematically measure the quality of generated posters, we establish a comprehensive evaluation framework that covers four essential dimensions as shown in Fig.~\ref{fig:eval} (left): \textbf{(i) visual quality}, \textbf{(ii) textual coherence}, \textbf{(iii) quality assessment via VLM} (\ie VLM-as-judge), and notably our proposed \textbf{(iv) \kqa} which measures how effectively the poster conveys the paper’s core knowledge.

 \textbf{(i) Visual Quality.} The visual presentation of a poster directly impacts reader comprehension and engagement.
-To evaluate visual quality from both global and local perspectives, we employ two metrics: (1) We measure “\textit{Visual Similarity}” between the generated and the author-designed posters as ground-truth using CLIP image embeddings.
+To evaluate visual quality from both global and local perspectives, we employ two metrics: (1) We measure "\textit{Visual Similarity}" between the generated and the author-designed posters as ground-truth using CLIP image embeddings.
+This metric captures high-level visual–textual correspondence to assess whether outputs are truly "poster-like" rather than article-like layouts, though it is not a direct measure of aesthetic quality.
 This approach is favored over traditional distribution-based metrics (such as FID used in prior works~\cite{autopresent,pptagent}), as it assesses instance-level semantic consistency.
-(2) We measure “\textit{Figure Relevance}” by computing the average CLIP similarity between figures and their corresponding text sections in the original paper.
+(2) We measure "\textit{Figure Relevance}" by computing the average CLIP similarity between figures and their corresponding text sections in the original paper.
 This metric ensures figures are contextually appropriate and effectively integrated, assigning zero relevance to posters lacking visual content.
 For both metrics, we employ AltCLIP~\cite{altclip} due to its robustness in handling longer sequences alignment.
+We complement CLIP with aspect-level VLM-as-Judge evaluation (see below) to capture fine-grained visual quality that CLIP may not fully capture.
 Detailed definition of both metrics can be found in Appendix~\ref{app:vis_qual}.

 \textbf{(ii) Textual Coherence.} Clear and fluent text is essential for poster readability and comprehension.
-We therefore quantify textual coherence by computing the standard “\emph{Perplexity}” (PPL) of the entire poster text under \texttt{Llama-2-7b-hf}.
+We therefore quantify textual coherence by computing the standard "\emph{Perplexity}" (PPL) of the entire poster text under \texttt{Llama-2-7b-hf}.
 Lower PPL indicates more predictable, coherent language.
+Importantly, PPL assesses \textit{fluency and local coherence} rather than semantic similarity to a reference, making it well-suited for our abstractive poster generation task where content should be reorganized and compressed rather than copied.
 A detailed definition is provided in Appendix~\ref{app:text_coh}.

 \textbf{(iii) Holistic Assessment (VLM-as-Judge).} To evaluate overall poster effectiveness in fine-grained dimension, we prompt a VLM (\eg\ GPT‑4o) as an automated judge by outputting score ($1$–$5$).
 For each poster image, the model assigns $6$ criterion-level scores: $3$ under “\emph{Aesthetic Score}”—\{Element Quality, Layout Balance, Engagement\}, and $3$ under “\emph{Information Score}”—\{Clarity, Content Completeness, Logical Flow\}.
 This direct, image-centric evaluation preserves fidelity to both visual design and content, while also capturing informativeness.
 It provides fine-grained feedback to guide future poster design.
 Full prompt templates and scoring protocols are detailed in Appendix~\ref{app:vlm_judge}.